nb97-hub/Computer-Vision/opencv-cpp/2.Image_PreProcessing/README.md

 ## Dilatation
 - Adds pixels to object boundaries, helping to fill gaps and connect broken parts of an object.
-- Expansion or Zoom in.
+- Expansion or Thickning.

 ## Erosion
 - Removes pixels from object boundaries, useful for eliminating small noise and disconnecting weakly connected components.
-- Reduction or Zoom out.
+- Reduction or Thining.

 ## Opening
 - It's the erosion followed by dilatation.